ewute/econ-thesis/paper2.md

 This focused genre comparison underscores how the visual and narrative characteristics of manga genres influence their market response to anime adaptation marketing.

 ## Results
-Popularity and manga release dates primarily drive manga sales.
-The analysis supports a significant pre-premiere sales spike, attributed to heightened advertising and consumer anticipation.
-This spike underscores how anime advertisements effectively stimulate manga sales prior to broadcast.
+The analysis reveals that manga sales are primarily influenced by strategic marketing around anime adaptations rather than the broadcasts themselves.
+Specifically, a significant increase in manga sales occurs approximately three weeks prior to anime premieres, coinciding with the peak advertising period.
+This spike underscores advertising's critical role in stimulating consumer interest, particularly highlighting manga series previously overlooked by readers.

-Contrary to expectations, anime finales did not yield significant changes in manga sales, suggesting minimal direct migration from anime viewers to manga readers post-broadcast.
-This indicates either a balanced shift in consumer interest or negligible cross-media migration within the Japanese market.
+Contrary to initial expectations, anime finales do not significantly alter manga sales, suggesting limited cross-media migration from anime viewership to manga readership after a series concludes.
+Instead, the data imply that heightened sales activity predominantly reflects marketing-induced visibility rather than sustained post-premiere engagement.

+The genre-specific analysis further enriches these findings.
+Visually appealing genres such as **mecha**, **sci-fi**, **horror**, **fantasy**, and **action** exhibit higher proportions of series entering sales charts exclusively after anime-related advertisements begin.
+This indicates that the visual appeal of these genres, amplified through televised formats and promotional content, effectively captures consumer attention and elevates manga visibility.

+Conversely, narrative-intensive genres like **romance** and **psychological** show comparatively lower proportions of manga gaining initial chart visibility due to advertising.
+These genres likely rely on existing reader loyalty and narrative depth rather than visual spectacle, thus receiving diminished marketing-driven visibility boosts.

+These genre-based findings underscore the thematic importance of aligning manga characteristics with the visual strengths of televised anime to maximize the effectiveness of promotional efforts.

+### Robustness
 The advertising-driven sales spike is robust even after controlling for visibility biases.
 Many manga series enter sales charts only after anime marketing begins:

 | Time Period | Count |